trip5/EspHome-Led-PixelClock/README.md

 ## Tasmota Notes

 Some people would prefer to use Tasmota.
-I did use Tasmota at first but I found it a bit lacking.
+I did use Tasmota at first but I found it a bit lacking, namely that doesn't seem possible to replace the default font.
 I made some notes that I'll include here:

 First, using [`Gitpod`](https://gitpod.io/#https://github.com/arendst/Tasmota/tree/master), add these lines to user_config_override.h:
 ````